myzlab/k-search-v2-docs/docs/select-statement/clauses/select/introduction.md

 ## 7. `KRaw`

-The KRaw functionality allows adding any content to the SQL `SELECT` statement without any validation or parameterization.
+The KRaw functionality allows adding any content to the SQL statement without any validation or parameterization.
 We can do it through the `raw` method.

 - `raw(String content)`: Receive the content you want to add without validations and without parameterization.